WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `min_segment`: float, optional (30.0)
 - The minimum length (in ms) for data to be considered valid.
 If a length of data is less than this time, it is set to NaN.
 If a length of invalid data is less than this time, it is ignored in calculations.
 The default is 30.0.

-`use_optional`: bool, optional (False)
+`do_screen` : bool, optional (False)
+- An option to use the optional processing step of artefact screening.
+The default is False.

+do_fill : bool, optional (True)
-- An option to use the non-required preprocessing steps (artefact screening, fill missing data, smooth filter).
+- An option to use the optional processing step of filling missing values.
+The default is True.

+do_smooth : boool, optional (False)
+- An option to use the optional processing step of smoothing.
 The default is False.

 `file_ext`: str, optional ('csv')
 - The file extension for files to read.
 Only processes files with this extension.
 The default is 'csv'.